aungriah/Generative-Modeling-for-MRIs/README.md

 #### Testing
 The script introVAE/test.py will (i) select a number of images from a specified dataset and reconstruct them, (ii) interpolate MR brain images between pairs of selected images, and (iii) randomly sample from a gaussian distribution to generate artificial MR brain images with the network's encoder.

-Speecify the path to the .npy containing images in line 221 and the path to your pretrained weights in line 53.
+Speecify the path to the .npy containing images in line 221 and the path to your pretrained weights in line 53 for testing:

 ```
 cd introVAE